Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Kansas City games finished over 54.5 points scored, its current matchup's point total, eight times (out of 19) last year.
+- Last season, Kansas City's games finished over 54.5 points scored, its current matchup's total, eight (out of 19) times.

-- Eight of Los Angeles' 16 games last season went over 54.5 total points scored.
+- Los Angeles' games went over 54.5 total points scored in eight of 16 matchups last year.

-- The two teams averaged a combined 0.9 less points per game (53.6) a season ago than this game's total of 54.5 points.
+- Opponents of the two teams averaged a combined 5.3 less points per game (49.2) last season than this matchup's over/under of 54.5 points.

-- The Chiefs and the Chargers saw their opponents average a combined 5.3 less points per game last season than the over/under of 54.5 set in this game.

-- The average point total for Chiefs games last year was 2.9 fewer points than the total of 54.5 in this matchup.
+- The Chiefs' average point total in matchups last year was 51.6, 2.9 points less than the total in this game.

-- Chargers games in 2020 averaged an over/under of 47.2 points, 7.3 fewer than the point total in this matchup.
+- Chargers games in 2020 averaged an over/under of 47.2 points, 7.3 less than the point total in this matchup.

 Chiefs stats and trends

-- Kansas City compiled a 7-9-0 record against the spread last season.
+- Kansas City covered seven times in 16 games with a spread last season.

 - The Chiefs had an ATS record of 3-8 when playing as at least 7-point favorites last season.

-- Kansas City's games went over the point total eight out of 16 times last season.
+- Last season, the combined scoring went over the point total eight times in Kansas City's games.

-- The Chiefs averaged three more points per game (29.6) than the Chargers allowed (26.6) last year.
+- The Chiefs scored 29.6 points per game last year, three more than the Chargers surrendered per contest (26.6).

-- When Kansas City put up more than 26.6 points last season, it was 6-5 against the spread and 10-1 overall.
+- Kansas City was 6-5 against the spread and 10-1 overall in games when it recorded more than 26.6 points last year.

-- When Kansas City amassed more than 343.4 yards last year, the team was 6-10 against the spread and 14-2 overall.
+- In games that Kansas City picked up over 343.4 yards last year, the team was 6-10 against the spread and 14-2 overall.

-- The Chiefs turned the ball over 16 times last year, three fewer than the Chargers forced turnovers (19).
+- The Chiefs had 16 giveaways last season, while the Chargers had 19 takeaways.

 Chargers stats and trends

-- The Chargers were 3-0 ATS last year when playing as at least 7-point underdogs.
+- The Chargers covered the spread three times last year (3-0 ATS) when playing as at least 7-point underdogs.

-- A total of nine of Los Angeles' games last season hit the over.

-- In games that Los Angeles amassed more than 358.3 yards last year, the team was 5-5 against the spread and 5-5 overall.
+- In games that Los Angeles churned out over 358.3 yards last season, the team was 5-5 against the spread and 5-5 overall.

-- The Chargers had 16 giveaways last year, while the Chiefs had 22 takeaways.

 Home and road insights

-- At home last season, Kansas City was 6-2 overall and 3-5 against the spread.
+- Kansas City was 6-2 overall, and 3-5 against the spread, at home last year.

-- At home last season, as 7-point favorites or more, the Chiefs were 3-4 ATS.
+- The Chiefs were 3-4 ATS as 7-point favorites or greater at home last season.

-- Last season, in eight home games, Kansas City went over the total four times.
+- Kansas City went over the total in four of eight games at home last season.

-- Away from home last season, Los Angeles was 3-5 overall and 5-3 against the spread.
+- Los Angeles was 3-5 overall, and 5-3 against the spread, away from home last season.

-- In six of eight road games last year, Los Angeles hit the over.
+- Last year, in six of eight road games Los Angeles hit the over.

 Powered by Data Skrive.